tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The responses from Tests could be structured as elements that can be wrapped in the body annotation document along with metadata from the Framework to describe which Test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.

 When Test responses are being returned as annotations, they SHOULD use the W3C Web Annotation Data Model for the annotations, and SHOULD place Test responses within the body of the annotation.
-Such annotations SHOULD include reference to the source Test by the versioned fully qualified name of the Test (e.g. bdqcore:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the Test rdfs:label (e.g. VALIDATION_DAY_STANDARD).
+Such annotations SHOULD include reference to the source Test by the versioned fully qualified name of the Test (e.g., bdqcore:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the Test rdfs:label (e.g., VALIDATION_DAY_STANDARD).
 Such annotations SHOULD also provide the bdqffdq:Mechanism that generated the Test response.

 When Test responses are persisted as annotations in association with the annotated data, a means SHOULD be provided to mark annotations as having been evaluated, and to carry the results of such evaluations.
 Annotation conversations (that is, annotations with other annotations as their target) MAY provide such a means.
 Vocabularies related to bug/issue tracking MAY provide such a means.

 ## 8 Validating Test Implementations (normative)